-- There is regular reporting of performance against key targets and priorities to the Authority's Strategic Management Team, the Governance Committee and the Performance and Review Committee. - Services are delivered by suitably qualified / trained / experienced staff and all posts have detailed job profiles / descriptions and person specifications.
+- There is regular reporting of performance against key targets and priorities to the Authority's Strategic Management Team, the Governance Committee and the Policy and Performance Committee. - Services are delivered by suitably qualified / trained / experienced staff and all posts have detailed job profiles / descriptions and person specifications. - External auditors deliver an opinion annually on whether the Authority is providing value for money.